 IPSO's Board is responsible for the oversight, vision and strategic direction of IPSO.
 They monitor performance and provide advice, challenge and support.
-They are responsible for appointing the Complaints Committee.
+They are responsible for appointing the Complaints Committee, but do not make decisions on complaints.
 The Board has 11 members including IPSO’s Chairman.
 All are selected by the Appointments Panel.
 The majority have no connections with the newspaper and magazine industry.
 Others have recent senior experience and offer expertise in the area of press standards.

 Sir Alan Moses is a former Lord Justice of Appeal.
 He previously served as a High Court Judge (Queen's Bench Division) and as Presiding Judge of the South Eastern Circuit.
 He is a member of Spitalfields Music and was an external member of the Council of the Royal Academy of Arts.

 Rick Hill is the Northern Ireland member of the Ofcom Communications Consumer Panel.
 He has previously been Chair of the General Consumer Council for Northern Ireland, Chair of the Northern Ireland Screen Commission, Chair of Consumer Focus Post and a member of the Consumer Focus UK Board.
 He is now the owner and Director of Titanic Gap Media Consultancy.